 CON: Conversations are never “closed”, making it hard to measure agents on that metric.

 CON: Conversations with customers are dragged out over a longer period of time, slowing down resolution times.

-CON: Customer can always reply to old conversations, which can make it harder to follow up and provide timely or quality support.
+CON: Customers can always reply to old conversations, which can make it harder to follow up and provide timely or quality support.

 Modern Chat Gives You the Best of Both Worlds

-Ideally, you can bridge the gap between these kinds of synchronous and asynchronous messaging by providing a customer the ability to chat live with an agent, but maintain an asynchronous state when agents are not available or over-capacity by shifting the conversation to channels like email or text messaging or setting expectations about your reply times.
+Ideally, you can bridge the gap between these kinds of synchronous and asynchronous messaging by providing the customer with both live chat benefits: the ability to chat live with an agent, but also maintain an asynchronous state when agents are not available or over-capacity by shifting the conversation to channels like email or text messaging or setting expectations about your reply times.

-Kustomer’s Chat makes it easy to deliver the experience that’s right for your team and organization.
-To learn more about our latest additions to our chat offering, read our product update here.
+Looking for live chat solutions for your company?
+Kustomer’s chat makes it easy to deliver the experience that’s right for your team and organization.
+To learn more about our latest additions to our chat offering, read our product updates here.

-Online chat is everywhere these days, but many companies are still figuring out how best to manage chat conversations at scale.
+Live chat for business is everywhere these days, but many companies are still figuring out how best to manage chat conversations at scale.
 This is why Kustomer’s Chat function—available over both web and mobile—now includes a few features that makes life easier for support teams.